 The job coach will stay for as long as is required.
-The job coach will liaise with you in planning a phased withdrawal.
+The job coach will liaise with the young person and employer in planning a phased withdrawal when it's the right time, but can step back in when needed, e.g. when a new skill is being learnt.

-If we don't have a suitable job at the end of the placement what will happen to the Intern?
+If the employer doesn't have a suitable job at the end of the placement what will happen to my young person?

-If you do not have a vacancy the job coach/education provider will work with the intern to seek alternative employment.
+If the employer doesn't not have a vacancy the job coach/education provider will work with the intern to seek alternative permanent paid employment.

-My staff are worried about working with someone with additional needs, they are worried they will say something wrong.
+I'm worried about employers working with someone with additional needs, that they may say something wrong.

-Free awareness training can be provided and if needed specific training to address and individuals needs.
+Free awareness training can be provided to employers and if needed specific training to address an individual's needs.
 The job coach will be there or can be contacted to answer any questions.